SafaGhina/simon-game/README.md

-# simon-game
+# About the Simon Game
-Created an online version of the famous Simon game using Java Processing.
+You can find a free, online version of the Simon game here: https://freesimon.org/ This is very similiar to the original game that I coded through Java Processing.